Harshita-Kanal/Student-Grade-Prediction/README.md

 - Walc - weekend alcohol consumption (numeric: from 1 - very low to 5 - very high)
 - health - current health status (numeric: from 1 - very bad to 5 - very good)
 - absences - number of school absences (numeric: from 0 to 93) these grades are related with the course subject, Math or Portuguese:
-G1 - first period grade (numeric: from 0 to 20)
+G1 - first subject grade (numeric: from 0 to 20)
-G2 - second period grade (numeric: from 0 to 20)
+G2 - second subject grade (numeric: from 0 to 20)

 #### Target Information:
 G3 - final grade (numeric: from 0 to 20, output target)